Care Advocacy Services

 - Confirmation that medications are being filled and taken as instructed

-We are committed to ensuring your loved one’s quality of care and will serve as their advocate with service providers, County Boards, long-term care facilities, and other service agencies.
+Hickman Lowder is committed to ensuring your loved one’s quality of care and will serve as their advocate with service providers, county boards, long-term care facilities, and other service agencies.

 In order to achieve the best possible care for your loved one, all members of their care team must be informed and knowledgeable about their care plan, the activities of those responsible for care, and any new developments or changes in needs or care.
 We will coordinate meetings with family members and service providers, as well as any other relevant parties, acting as the hub for information concerning their care.
 We will also represent your loved one in ISP meetings, care conferences, and plan of care meetings.